dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- HE Ticket(s): HE-1460
 	- Vendor Ticket(s): EVCC-46
 	- Update: [[Sep 3rd, 2024]]
 		- We need an update today.
+They might have the RCA this week
 	- Update: [[Aug 28th, 2024]]
 		- DONE can we check to see if a #sim change will effect anything
 			- [[Sep 3rd, 2024]] we tried to no avail